 Glue Guide for Miniatures and Models

-Best Glues for Plastic, Resin, and Metal Miniatures
+Best Glue for Plastic, Resin, or Metal Miniatures?

 Some of the more impressive miniatures are made by highly experienced, well-known game companies, such as Games Workshop (Citadel), Privateer Press, and Corvus Belli.
 There are many other game companies, including board game publishers who have established miniature lines.
 In general, these miniatures come in kits that need to be assembled.

 Finding the best glue to help with this aspect of the gaming and modeling hobby is part of the challenge.
 The components for these kits might be made of plastic, pewter (also known as white metal), or resin.
 In some cases, you might purchase a kit that contains parts from several different materials.

 What is the best glue for each hobby kit material?

 Sometimes it won’t work.